v-rajesh-10/parking-lot-system-management/README.md

 The shell script parking_lot.sh automates the build and run process.
 Execute this script to build and run the application from the cloned location.

+Note : MAC / Linux users - You might need to execute 'chmod +x *' from the parking-lot-system-management folder in case of any permission issues for running the script (./parking_lot.sh).

 ## Build
 ```
 ./parking_lot.sh build